-Assistant Superintendent for Personnel

-315.963.4286

-mlafountain@CiTiboces.org
+Director of Instructional Support Services 315.963.4446 hwitter@CiTiboces.org

 Personnel Recruitment Services - CoSer 636

 This service is designed to assist component school districts in the recruiting process and advertising.
 CiTi personnel may act as recruiters and travel to sites to conduct on-site interviews and offer specific information about job openings.
 Information on candidates and resumes will be shared with participating districts.